simplycycling/mk-docs/docs/index.md

 Redbox Instant, no longer in business, was a streaming video Netflix competitor.
 Working in the Ops department, I was part of a team that was responsible for the uptime of a high availability, cloud based SaaS.
+Redbox Instant, or RBI, as we called it, was a project that involved Verizon and Redbox, with Tekmark providing operational support.
+RBI was a half a billion dollar project - I have to say, I'm still surprised they pulled the plug without getting any return on their investment.
+I actually thought they had a pretty good hook, with all the Redbox kiosks around the country.

 ## Personal